Crime Scene Forensics,LLC

 2. NCIC Classification

-permanent for the life of the individual until the body decomposes after
+itself, will remain permanent for the life of the individual until the body decomposes after death.

-• No two fingerprints are alike.
-No two fingerprints on the same hand are
+• No two fingerprints have ever been found to be the same.
+No two fingerprints on the same hand have ever been found

-characteristics of two different impressions to determine if these
+comparing the ridge characteristics of two different fingerprint impressions to determine if these characteristics occupy

 divergence of the type lines.